All Episodes

 They reversed their opposition.

-The end of October very quietly issued a new statement conveniently overlooked by the mob, giving the green light to doctors to prescribe it to their COVID patients.
+The end of October, very quietly issued a new statement conveniently overlooked by the mob, giving the green light to doctors to prescribe it to their COVID patients.

 Resolved that our AMA rescinds its statement calling for physicians to stop prescribing hydroxychloroquine until sufficient evidence becomes available to conclusively illustrate that the harm associated with the use outweighs the benefit early in the disease course.

-If it is in her or his best clinical judgment with specific reference to the use of hydroxychloroquine and a combination of therapies for treatment of the earliest stages of COVID-19.
+The updated position is we clarify our support for a physician's ability to prescribe the FDA approved medication for off-use label, if it is in her or his best clinical judgment with specific reference to the use of hydroxychloroquine and a combination of therapies for treatment of the earliest stages of COVID-19.

 Well, what really changed since last spring?

-The aforementioned Harvey Rish, uh, the guy from Yale, who we've had on this show, the number of Americans had died.
+The aforementioned Harvey Risch, the guy from Yale who we've had on this show, the number of Americans that died, he's saying 75,000 to 100,000 people might have saved their lives.

-I mean, it's really insane out there on every level on every topic.
+I mean, it's really insane out there on every level, on every topic.

 He's now claiming and urging his disciples to abstain from taking the coronavirus vaccine because it contains, quote, toxic waste and was designed by white devils and crackers to hurt black people.